Introducing Gradio 5.0

 history_langchain_format = []

-for human, ai in history:
+for msg in history:

 history_langchain_format.append(HumanMessage(content=message))